coderefinery/coderefinery.org/_posts/2020-04-24-rebase-vs-merge.md

 ### Mixing rebase and merge

 Instead of sticking to either rebase or merge, we could use both operations, but establish principles for when we will use merge and under which conditions we use rebase:
-- When we merge a semantic unit to master, we use merge.
+- When we merge a semantic unit to `master`, we use merge.
 - When patch features, or do general corrections, we use rebase.

 How will this look?